joemer-solid/pluralsightExcercises/README.md

-SRP – Project Sample Overview - please open the file: SRP_FileStore.ReadMe.html
+SRP – Project Sample Overview - please open the file: Overview_Start.html once the project has been cloned.
+To open from Visual Studio:
+Right click on the file Overview_Start.html from Solution Explorer Select the "Open With" option
+Search for a browser application in the dialog box like "Google Chrome" and click the OK button The file will now open in the browser

     	This sample represents a new project that is NOT currently adhering to Single Responsiblity Principle